bytecodealliance/wasmtime/fuzz/README.md

 * `cranelift-fuzzgen`: Generate a Cranelift function and check that it returns the same results when compiled to the host and when using the Cranelift interpreter; only a subset of Cranelift IR is currently supported.
-* `differential`: Generate a Wasm module and check that Wasmtime returns the same results when run with two different configurations.
+* `cranelift-icache`: Generate a Cranelift function A, applies a small mutation to its source, yielding a function A', and checks that A compiled + incremental compilation generates the same machine code as if A' was compiled from scratch.
-* `differential_spec`: Generate a Wasm module and check that Wasmtime returns the same results as the Wasm spec interpreter (see the `wasm-spec-interpreter` crate).
+* `differential`: Generate a Wasm module, evaluate each exported function with random inputs, and check that Wasmtime returns the same results as a choice of another engine: the Wasm spec interpreter (see the `wasm-spec-interpreter` crate), the `wasmi` interpreter, V8 (through the `v8` crate), or Wasmtime itself run with a different configuration.
-* `differential_v8`: Generate a Wasm module and check that Wasmtime returns the same results as V8.
-* `differential_wasmi`: Generate a Wasm module and check that Wasmtime returns the same results as the `wasmi` interpreter.
 * `instantiate`: Generate a Wasm module and Wasmtime configuration and attempt to compile and instantiate with them.
 * `instantiate-many`: Generate many Wasm modules and attempt to compile and